 - What most men consider their soft (flaccid) penis is very often the beginning of an erection.
 The reason for this is that the very act of measuring or even studying your penis tends to be exciting.
 Even the least, little bit of arousal will cause you to order a cage that is too long.

 - The penis is incredibly flexible when soft.
 A good part of the time it shrinks down a lot.
-When out for inspection and measurement, even if soft, it is probably 1/2-inch longer than its true smallest flaccid length.
+When out for inspection and measurement, even if soft, it is probably 1/2-inch longer than at its true length.
 This is why many device makers ask you to order a cage shorter than your measurement.
 Mature Metal says to order 1/4-inch shorter than your measured length.
-I suggest making that 1/2-inch shorter than your shortest measurement.
+I suggest making that 1/2-inch less.

-- Some keyholders say they like to see the penis “grow” in the cage.
-This will not happen if the cage is too short.
+- Some keyholders say they like to see the penis grow in the cage.
+This will happen if the cage is too short.
 According to Mature Metal, the cage should always touch your penis: shaft and head.
 There should be no growing room.

 Why is shorter better?

-The cage should be a full 1/2-inch shorter than your measurement.
-Don’t worry.
+The image to the right shows a comparison of my flaccid penis and thecage that fits perfectly.
+To be sure I correctly made the comparison, I am wearing the base ring and I aligned the cage on the pin that locks it on.
+That way you can see exactly how much shorter than my flaccid penis the cage is.
+Note that it is about 1/2 inch shorter than my penis.
 This turns out to be completely comfortable and assures that the cage is always in contact with my penis, both the shaft and the entire head.
 This is extremely important!
 Almost all guys order the cage too long.
 The penis can be compressed very comfortably.
 The device is designed to gently hug ever bit of the penis.
 My best advice is to order the cage the exact diameter of your flaccid penis and 1/2 inch shorter than your shortest measurement.
 Bear in mind that when you get the cage, you will find it nearly impossible to be fully soft when you put it on.
 It will fit once you calm down.
 Also bear in mind it takes up to two weeks for your body to get used to wearing the device.
-You won’t hurt yourself with a shorter cage.
+You wont hurt yourself with a shorter cage.

 You may not get it right the first time

-My Jail Bird felt great when I received it and I thought I had fit nailed.
-I didn’t.
+Myfelt great when I received it and I thought I had fit nailed.
+I didnt.
 After five months wearing it, I grew tired of the fact that my urethra was never correctly aligned with the center opening in the cage.
-I contacted Mature Metal, who makes the Jail Bird, and was advised that my cage was too long.
+I contacted Mature Metal, who makes the , and was advised that my cage was too long.
 As you can see that in the image (left), the penis head touches the bars at all points.
 This is a correct fit.
-If you look at my original Jail Bird (below, right), you can see that my head isn’t filling the cage.
+If you look at my original (below, right), you can see that my head isnt filling the cage.
 This is due to an incorrect length measurement.
 Apparently when I measured (top image), I pressed the end of the ruler into my scrotum.
 This added 1/2 inch to my flaccid length.
 I ordered a 1 3/4 inch cage.
 I should have ordered 1 1/2 inch.
 The cage is being adjusted and I am assured it will fit correctly when I get it back.

 Choosing the device